vitest-dev/vitest/docs/api/vi.md

 :::

 ::: warning
 If you are mocking a module with default export, you will need to provide a `default` key within the returned factory function object.
-This is an ES modules-specific caveat, therefore `jest` documentation may differ as `jest` uses CommonJS modules.
+This is an ES module-specific caveat; therefore, `jest` documentation may differ as `jest` uses CommonJS modules.
 For example,

 ```ts
 vi.mock('./path/to/module.js', () => {